jbonofre/karaf5/README.md

 ## Karaf Boot

-Karaf boot is the main runtimes orchestrator.
+Karaf boot is the main runtime orchestrator.
 It basically loads Karaf Services via SPI, and it's configured via `KarafConfig`.

 `KarafConfig` can be provided programmatically: